colinmarc/impala-ruby/README.md

 # impala-ruby

-This is an impala client for ruby.
+This is an ruby client for [Cloudera's Impala][1].
 You use it like this:

 ```ruby
 require 'impala'